Signatures of quantum chaos in an out-of-time-order tensor

-Figure~\ref{fig:perturbations results} demonstrates, by direct contrast to the corresponding classical phase profiles, that OTOM correlations provide a signature of the chaoticity in the QKR.
-In the regular regime (left panel), the process is approximately reversible (coherent) leading to a high retention of information in the OTOM, as quantified by $\Delta$ in Eq.~\eqref{eq:Delta}.
-However, this information slowly decays due to small deviations from perfect reversibility.
-This is also a feature of classical trajectories, seen in the phase profile for the CKR, where stable orbits form in response to the small kick and return to the neighbourhood of their initial values, in finite time~\cite{gao1999recurrence, saussol2009introduction}.
-The oscillations of $\Delta$ in the regular regime highlight the presence of coherences in the system, whereby the state of $P$ periodically returns to its initial state~\cite{SaifF2000Qrpt}.
-Conversely, for the chaotic regime (right panel), we observe a stark difference in behavior to that of the regular case.
-In particular, the OTOM is now effectively irreversible (chaotic) and the quantum information that is initially stored in $P$ becomes lost due to scrambling.
-This is reflected in the rapid decay of $\Delta$ which saturates at zero with no oscillations.
-Likewise, in the phase space of the CKR we observe complete diffusion with no stable orbits and only negligible islands of stability.
-Finally, in the intermediate case (middle panel), the OTOM shows a combination of both irreversible and reversible processes, as shown in the early and late time behaviors of $\Delta$, respectively.
-In the early time, the OTOM scrambles information and causes correlations to decay.
-Despite this, there is still some information that passes through the OTOM, causing the decay to saturate and oscillations (indicating coherences) to once again emerge at late times.
-In each case, a strong correspondence exists between the classical phase profiles and the correlations in OTOM.
+In our numerics, we approximate the momentum space of the QKR by 2048 levels, and restrict $\mathcal{B}$ to a single qubit.
+We compute $\Delta$ with the unitary dynamics $\mathcal{U}_t$ governed by the total Hamiltonian. $k$ values are taken in the regular, intermediate and chaotic regime.
+The effective $\hbar$ is set to unity to reflect that we are working in the quantum regime~\cite{delande2013kicked}.
+Figure~\ref{fig:perturbations results} (red and blue lines) demonstrates, by direct contrast to the corresponding classical phase profiles, that OTOT correlations provide a signature of the chaoticity in the QKR.
+In the regular regime (left panel), the process is approximately reversible (coherent) leading to high retention of information in the OTOT, as quantified by $\Delta$ in Eq.~\eqref{eq:Delta}.
+Conversely, in the chaotic regime (right panel), $\Delta$ decays rapidly and saturates to zero; the OTOT becomes effectively irreversible and the quantum information that is initially stored in $P$ becomes lost in $S$ due to scrambling.
+Finally, in the intermediate case (middle panel), the OTOT shows a combination of both irreversible and reversible processes.
+In each case, a strong correspondence exists between the classical phase profiles and the correlations in OTOT.
+These results are in strong agreement with existing literature for OTOCs~\cite{PhysRevB.98.134303,PhysRevLett.123.160401}.
+In addition, we show that although $\Delta$ (and consequently OTOC) decay rapidly when the QKR is chaotic, the entanglement $\mathcal{E}$ in the OTOT (yellow line) will still grow, due to non-Markovian correlations between the forwards and backwards channels.